 [iv] Pardon my riff on the title of a movie I liked, The Unbearable Lightness of Being.

 [v] From Copilot AI: “Both emotions can trigger powerful responses in the brain, similar to other forms of addiction.
 Fear activates the body’s fight-or-flight response, releasing adrenaline and other stress hormones.
 This can create a heightened state of alertness and energy, which some people might find exhilarating or even addictive.
 Outrage, on the other hand, can produce a rush of dopamine, the same neurotransmitter involved in pleasure and reward.
-This can make the feeling of outrage rewarding in the short term, despite its negative consequences12.
-Outrage can also foster a sense of moral superiority and community among those who share the same feelings, which can be socially reinforcing2.
+This can make the feeling of outrage rewarding in the short term, despite its negative consequences.
+Outrage can also foster a sense of moral superiority and community among those who share the same feelings, which can be socially reinforcing.
 Both emotions can create a cycle where individuals seek out situations that provoke these feelings, leading to a kind of emotional dependency.
 Understanding this can help in developing healthier ways to manage and respond to these powerful emotions.”

 [vi] Source of Lincoln’s Thanksgiving proclamation: American Battlefield Trust, https://www.battlefields.org/learn/primary-sources/abraham-lincolns-proclamation-thanksgiving.